DON’T SKIP THE BASICS!

-Welcome to my guide on photography lighting basics.
+Welcome to part 1 of the photography lighting tutorial series – rules of lighting in photography.
 Lighting has always been the photographer’s best friend and biggest bugbear.
 Use it right, you get an award-winning photo.
 Get it wrong, just hide that photo, and never let people set eyes on it.

 AN HONEST DISCLOSURE